Jacobzwj/chatdmdi/README.md

 By default the function starts a background process and opens the UI at http://127.0.0.1:8765.
 If you're in RStudio, it opens in the Viewer pane.

+### Session behavior

+- restart viewer: close the Viewer and call `chatdmdi()` again with the same model to reopen the existing session and preserve messages.
+- change model: change the model name and call `chatdmdi()` to start a new session with the new model; previous history is cleared.

 ## References

 - ellmer: https://github.com/tidyverse/ellmer/